keptn/lifecycle-toolkit/docs/content/en/docs/concepts/architecture/cert-manager.md

 * When the certificate is ready, it is mounted on an empty dir volume in the operator.

-When a certificate is left over from an older version, the webhook or the operator may generate errors because of an invalid certificate.
-To solve this, delete the certificate and restart the operator.

 `klt-cert-manager` is a customized certificate manager that is installed with the Lifecycle Toolkit by default.
 It is included to simplify installation for new users